 Hepner spent two seasons as an assistant coach at Michigan.
 UofM were Big 10 regular season champions in 2007 and 2008 and won the Big Ten Tournament title in 2008.
 The Wolverines won a regional championship in 2007.

 A three-year letterman at the University of Dayton, Hepner served as an assistant coach for the Southern Ohio Copperheads in the Great Lakes Collegiate Summer League in the summer of 2006 before heading to UM.
 Noted for his defense, Hepner made more than 150 starts at catcher while earning his three letters at Dayton (2003-05) and helped lead the Flyers to a school record 36 wins as a senior in 2005.

-A native of Woodinville, Wash., Hepner played football and baseball graduating from Woodinville High School in 2001.
+Hepner, a native of Woodinville, Wash., played both football and baseball before graduating from Woodinville High School in 2001.
 He graduated from Dayton with a degree in sports management in 2006, and served as a student assistant coach for one season.

 Graduate Assistant Coach